 Fraudsters can get away with inflated costs, false descriptions, or phantom shipping.
 Or, they can intercept a legitimate invoice through an email from a supplier and switch the bank details to their own, in a phishing attempt.

-It can be incredibly difficult for US-based companies to verify the bank accounts of overseas suppliers without investing heavily into their own anti-fraud program.
-Thankfully, Trustpair’s account validation feature is able to block invoice fraud by using bank data.
+It can be incredibly difficult for United States-based companies to verify the bank accounts of overseas suppliers without investing heavily in their anti-fraud program.
+Thankfully, Trustpair’s account validation feature can block invoice fraud by using bank data.

 How are cryptocurrencies being used in money laundering?

 Risk management practices are few and far between in cryptocurrency transactions.
-Since the blockchain is a new system based around anonymity, freedom and governance, controls seem to go against everything crypto stands for.
+Since the blockchain is a new system based on anonymity, freedom, and governance, controls seem to go against everything crypto stands for.

-But this means that transactions have a high risk of criminal activity.
-In fact, cases of money laundering through virtual currencies increased by over 300% between 2018 and 2019, totalling over $2.8 million.
+However, this means that transactions have a high risk of criminal activity.
+Cases of money laundering through virtual currencies increased by over 300% between 2018 and 2019, totaling over $2.8 million.

 The problem for accounting managers?

-Anyone is able to open a new wallet without proof of identity.
-This means criminals are able to move their crypto through many different accounts in quick succession.
-Shifting funds through barely regulated exchanges means they are able to easily conceal their origins.
+Anyone can open a new wallet without proof of identity.
+This means criminals can move their crypto through many different accounts in quick succession.
+Shifting funds through barely regulated exchanges means they can easily conceal their origins.
 Then, they ‘clean’ the money through a legitimate source.

 And there’s no real way to tell who’s who.

-Preventing money laundering should be the top priority for senior leaders in finance.
+Preventing money laundering should be the top priority for senior financial leaders.

 Comply with regulations

-In the US, we have a really strong anti-money laundering (AML) regulation for regulated financial services companies, overseen by FINRA.
+In the United States, we have a really strong anti-money laundering (AML) regulation for regulated financial services companies, overseen by FINRA.
 AML compliance can look like this:

 Build a robust due diligence process

 Good due diligence is at the heart of anti-money laundering.
-This means going beyond the standard background checks that you should be doing on your suppliers and customers and enforcing tighter supervision.
-Working with a platform like Trustpair gives finance execs confidence in their due diligence, since the intelligent vendor data management system covers all the relevant authentication details that manual research might miss.
+This means going beyond the standard background checks you should do on your suppliers and customers and enforcing tighter supervision.
+Working with a platform like Trustpair gives finance execs confidence in their due diligence since the intelligent vendor data management system covers all the relevant authentication details that manual research might miss.

 Plus, by opting for secure payment methods like secure wire transfers, you can ensure that your money only goes to the verified account holder.
 This lowers the risk of interception and supplier impersonation.